 - Remove cupcakes from pan, and cool completely.

-- On low speed, beat completely softened (not melted) butter (½ cup), ¼ tsp salt, and raspberry puree (¼ cup) plus raspberry powder if you choose to add that (¼ cup, optional).
+- On low speed, beat completely softened (not melted) butter (½ cup), ¼ teaspoon salt, and raspberry puree (¼ cup) plus raspberry powder if you choose to add that (¼ cup, optional).

 - Add powdered sugar (4 cups) 1 cup at a time; beating on low speed until smooth and fluffy.
 If necessary, add additional powdered sugar to achieve a more sturdy consistency.